 With all these potential problems in mind, Kawai design engineers decided that using “all wooden parts” for the piano action was a disservice to the pianist.
-Over the five decades since 1970, Kawai has invested millions of dollars to create piano actions with composite materials, including leading-edge carbon fiber.
+Since 1970, Kawai has invested millions of dollars to create piano actions with composite materials, including leading-edge carbon fiber.
 Because composite action parts are virtually impervious to shrinking, swelling or warping due to humidity, they remain extremely stable over time.
 When compared with wooden parts, composite action parts are far less likely to fall out of position or negatively affect the operation of other parts when humidity levels change.
 This makes Kawai piano actions more stable and consistent than others, which helps pianists perform better.
-When the action is stable, all the magnificent musical passion and nuance delivered by the pianist flows faithfully through the instrument – without loss or deviation – to create music that fully captures the intentions of the player.
+When the action is stable, all the magnificent musical passion and nuance delivered by the pianist flows faithfully through the instrument – without loss or deviation – to create music that fully communicates the intentions of the player.
 In the world of the piano, stability creates beauty.

-The revolutionary Millennium III Grand and Upright Actions with carbon composite parts are prime examples of Kawai’s passionate commitment to innovation – and proud symbols of the company’s 90-year mission of creating great instruments that enable pianists to fulfill their highest musical aspirations.
+The revolutionary Millennium III Grand and Upright Actions with carbon composite parts are prime examples of Kawai’s passionate commitment to innovation – and proud symbols of the company’s 90-year legacy of creating great instruments that enable pianists to fulfill their highest musical aspirations.

 FEATURES OF THE MILLENNIUM III ABS-CARBON ACTION